Mortgage Fees Explained

 Mortgage broker fee

 A mortgage broker can help you find the right mortgage for your needs.
-Their expert knowledge of the market can be invaluable in ensuring you make the right choice when making the big financial commitment that is a mortgage.
+Their expert knowledge of the market can be very helpful in ensuring you make the right choice when getting a mortgage.

 Mortgage missed payments charge

 If you fall behind with your mortgage repayments, then your lender may charge you a fee.
 How much you’ll pay is entirely dependent on your own lender’s rules.
-Remember though that missing a mortgage repayment won’t just result in an extra fee it can also have a significant impact on your credit rating and could ultimately result in your home being repossessed.
+Remember though that missing a mortgage repayment can also have a significant impact on your credit rating and could ultimately result in your home being repossessed.

 If you are having problems meeting repayments, speak to your lender as soon as possible.